thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 ### Repeat

 The third and final step of reflection is to repeat this whole cycle.
 As mentioned earlier, learning never stops for programmers as there's always something new to master.
-The best part about mastering this learning process is that the more you practice it, that faster and easier you'll retain new information.
+The best part about mastering this learning process is that the more you practice it, the faster and easier you'll retain new information.

 ### Exercise